|

 home, and by 1930 he was again a hospital inmate.
 He

-died there of a heart attack after seventeen years
+died there of a heart attack after twenty years

 at the facility.
 I found nothing in newspapers to